-In response to the Securities and Exchange Commission's Release No. 33-8040, "Cautionary Advice Regarding Disclosure About Critical Accounting Policies," the Company has identified the most critical accounting policies upon which its financial status depends.
+In response to the SEC's Release No. 33-8040, "Cautionary Advice Regarding Disclosure About Critical Accounting Policies," the Company has identified the most critical accounting policies upon which its financial status depends.
 The Company determined its critical accounting policies by considering those policies that involve the most complex or subjective decisions or assessments.
-The Company has identified that its most critical accounting policies are those related to depreciation, maintenance and repair, and impairment of rental equipment.
+The Company has identified that its most critical accounting policies are those related to depreciation, maintenance and repair, impairment of rental equipment and impairment of goodwill and intangible assets.
 Descriptions of these accounting policies are found in both the notes to the consolidated financial statements and at relevant sections in this management's discussion and analysis.